dbluestein/mergely.kdapp/README.md

 mergely.kdapp
 =============

-Koding application for the Mergely Javascript diff/merge utility
+Koding application for the Mergely Javascript diff/merge utility.

+See http://mergely.com for more about Mergely.